Questions to Ask Before Signing a Lease

 Make sure the rent fits into your current budget.
 Crunch the numbers carefully to be sure you can comfortably afford to pay the rent, utilities and your other expenses too.

-Choose your rental carefully.
-A spacious house or town home may have higher utilities costs than a cozy apartment or condo.
-One way to trim expenses is to invite a roommate to live with you.
+Among the questions you should ask your landlord is the average monthly costs of utilities.
+A spacious house or town home may have higher costs than a cozy apartment or condo.
+One way to trim these expenses is to invite a roommate to live with you.
 Just make sure it’s allowed in the lease.

-Carefully study the ins and outs of a lease before signing.
+Before signing a lease, be sure to carefully study its ins and outs.
 How much will you have to pay if you need to end the lease early?
 How much notice must you give your landlord before moving, say for a new job?
 Does the lease allow for roommates?
 Pets?
 What are the financial consequences of being late with your rent?

-A great thing about renting is someone else is responsible for the upkeep of the building and the property.
-But not all services on your rental unit are free.
-Will you be charged a monthly fee for lawn mowing, snow clearing, or trash pickup, for instance, or are those expenses factored into the cost of your rent?
-Be sure to ask your landlord.
+A great thing about renting is someone else is responsible for the upkeep of the building and the property but not all services on your rental unit are free.
+Before signing your lease, ask if you will be charged a monthly fee for lawn mowing, snow clearing or trash pickup, or if those expenses are factored into the cost of your rent?